-THOMAS STULL is the head brewer of Sudwerk Brewing Co. in Davis, Calif.
-He holds a B.S. in economics from George Mason University and is a graduate of UC Davis Continuing and Professional Education's Master Brewers Program.
-He has been with Sudwerk Brewing Co. since 2009.
+THOMAS STULL is the head brewer of Sudwerk Brewing Company in Davis, California.
+He holds a B.S. in economics from George Mason University and is a graduate of the UC Davis Continuing and Professional Education's Master Brewers Program.
+He has been with Sudwerk Brewing Company since 2009.